When taking care of your dog’s wound, the last thing you want is to introduce a new injury.

 “I guess I have to go fetch some scissors,” said the vet when JD came to have his post-op wound checked out when she realized we had bandaged a sock over it.

-Unlike on duct tape or electrical tape, the end does not stick out from the roll.
-The tabbed vet wrap still adheres to the rest as it should but the tab makes it easier to find and pull off.
+Unlike duct or electrical tape, the end does not stick out from the roll.
+The tabbed vet wrap still adheres to the rest as it should, but the tab makes it easier to find and pull off.

 Not once has JD worked off his bandage because of the tab.
 Even when he did work off the sock from underneath, the bandage remained in place.